-"ESCO" Airplane Generators provided the power for this remarkable achievement
+"ESCO" Airplane Generators provided the power for this remarkable achievement insures reliable service under the severe operating conditions common to aviation.

 Two "ESCO" Airplane Generators (wind driven) were mounted on the Bell Telephone Airplane.
 One supplied power to the transmitter and the other to the receiver.
 Both were of standard "ESCO" design which